GinoongFlores/xu-integ-prog-api/project_milestones.md

 - **What we'll do:**
   - Initialize repo, set up virtualenv, install Flask/SQLite (or chosen stack).
   - Build core endpoints (create/list) for 1–2 resources.
-  - Flesh out OpenAPI docs with request/response schemas and examples.
+  - Read out OpenAPI docs with request/response schemas and examples and start to create initial documentation on SwaggerUI.
   - Use Git properly (feature branches, meaningful commits) and push to GitHub.
 - **Deliverables:**
   - Running local server with at least create/list working.